 Me: No, the rain has been superimposed over the image.

-Elsewhere on Karn, a Sisterhood is worshipping a sacred flame (sacred fire).
+Meanwhile the Sisterhood of Karn are worshipping a sacred flame (sacred fire).

-Sue: I like their costumes.
+Sue: I love their costumes.
 This looks like a believable culture for a change.
 Like Peru crossed with Bulgaria.

-When their leader, Maren, starts talking about silent gas dirigibles, Sue is shocked.
+Their leader, Maren, starts talking about silent gas dirigibles.

-Sue: Oh, I thought it was a man.
-So is this a lesbian sect?
+Sue: Oh!
+I thought she was a man.
+So is this a lesbian sect or what?

-Meanwhile, Solon is giving Condo a hard time.
-It turns out that Solon cut off Condo’s arm, and he won’t sew it back on again until their work is finished.
+We learn that Solon cut Condo’s arm off, and he won’t sew it back on again until their work on Karn is finished.

-Sue: Condo would work a lot better if he had two arms.
-Solon didn’t think it through.
-He should have cut something else off instead.
+Sue: Condo would work a hell of a lot faster if he had two arms.
+Solon didn’t think this through.
+He should have cut off something else instead.

-The Doctor and Sarah arrive at the castle and Solon is very pleased to see them.
+When the Doctor and Sarah arrive at Solon’s castle, he’s extremely pleased to see them.

-The Doctor recognises Solon as a famous surgeon who left Earth under a cloud.
-Solon claims that his colleagues were jealous of him and they drove him away.
+Solon was a famous surgeon who left Earth under a cloud.
+He claims his colleagues were jealous and drove him away.

 Sue: Bloody academics.

 Sue: Sarah Jane is great.
 She’s the perfect companion.
 She’s always rescuing the Doctor.
 Always.
-This is why the Doctor doesn’t travel alone – he’d run out of regenerations within a week if he did.
+This is why the Doctor doesn’t travel alone – he’d run out of regenerations within a week.

 Solon inspects the Doctor’s magnificent head.

 Sue: Is he going to cut it off with a plastic knife?
-He’ll be there all day.
+He’ll be there all night.

-The Doctor is spirited away by the Sisterhood and the episode concludes with Sarah encountering a horrific creature that doesn’t have a head.
+The Doctor is spirited away by the Sisterhood, and the episode concludes with Sarah encountering a creature without a head.